Q. Does your PLAN involve modern game theory?

 Q. How was the PLAN developed?

-A. The PLAN took years to fully develop after figuring out the mechanics of the stock market and realizing a balanced approach offered a better way to achieve the same results.
+mechanics of the stock market and realizing a balanced approach offered a better way to achieve the same results.
 Borrowing a phrase from Robert Kuttner, the PLAN offers a solution to taming capitalism in the public interest.
 Many people will be focused on the PLAN itself.
 But we offer details below for those who wish to understand the need for change.
 We are dedicated to serving the community and providing a social benefit.
 Naturally, we are keen to solve the problems of funding public needs.
 Bear in mind, IPOs, M&A deals and stock buybacks are top business exit strategies, which are planned ways company founders and early investors may extract funds from a company to their benefit for varied reasons.

 Q. So, how do you propose to balance capitalism?

-A. First, let us address the distribution of share capital following stock offerings.
-Once this rationale is understood, it will be easy to apply similar logic to business dealings like M&A deals, stock buybacks, etc. A private company goes public, generally, because it needs share capital to grow and expand its company.
-During an IPO, the firm offers stock in the primary market to raise share capital.
-Following an IPO, the newly formed public company will be required to allocate 50% of the share capital into a UBI fund.
+A. It is important not to confuse share capital with stock shares.
+Share capital is money/currency/capital.
+Stock shares are certificates of stock.
+First, it is necessary to understand how share capital is generated following stock offerings.
+Here is how it works.
+A private company goes public, generally, because it needs share capital to grow and expand its company.
+During an IPO, the firm offers shares of its stock for sale in the primary market to raise share capital.
+This new public company rakes in 100% of this freshly generated share capital into its coffers to do with what it wishes.
+Under our PLAN following an IPO, a newly formed public company will be required to allocate 50% of its share capital into the UBI fund.
 In the future, if the firm requires more share capital, it will issue a secondary offering.
-Following a secondary offering, the firm will be required to allocate 50% of this share capital into a UBI fund.
-In the future, if the firm needs more share capital, the process will be repeated.
-After primary and secondary offerings are sold in the primary market, the stock is then traded as usual in the secondary market.
+Following a secondary offering, the firm will be required to allocate 50% of this share capital (

 Q. Let me see, if I have this correct.
 A public company will be required to allocate 50% of its share capital into a UBI fund, but will be allowed to retain the other half to grow and expand its corporation, right?